Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Results

+As our results in the previous section indicate that the composition of clubs participating in the competition affects qualification thresholds, we now aim to generalise our findings.
+To this end, we first estimate the D\&C using data pooled from both seasons.
+Table~\ref{tab:mod_dc_combined} presents results on the D\&C model fitted to the combined dataset.
+Compared with the model estimated for the 2024/25 season alone, we observe slight differences across all estimated coefficients.
+In particular, $\hat{\rho}$ decreases from 0.105 to 0.053.
+This change is plausible, given the higher number of draws in the 2025/26 season compared with the previous one.
+Nevertheless, the positive value still indicates a probability shift from draws towards wins.
+As expected, the larger sample size results in smaller standard errors, yet the conclusions regarding statistical significance remain unchanged.

-To assess whether the official match schedule of the 2024/25 season drives these results, we extend our analysis to randomly generated match schedules.
-For this purpose, we use the allocation of clubs to seeding pots in the corresponding season and construct match schedules in line with the draw procedure. \citet{devriesere2025beyond} formulate an integer program to perform draws under the new UCL competition format.
-Given that our analyses are based on fixed Elo ratings, the specific sequence of matches does not affect the results; we are only interested in the opponents assigned to each team.
-Our simulation approach also guarantees that each club faces exactly two teams from each seeding pot, one at home and one away.
-However, for simplicity, we do not account for association-related constraints, such as the restriction that clubs from the same association should not face each other in the league phase.
-Results for randomly generated matches can be obtained from Figure~\ref{fig:clel_dc_2425_randomdraw} in the Appendix and reveal only minor differences in qualification probabilities in both the UCL and UEL of at most three percentage points compared with those obtained under the official 2024/25 schedules in Figure~\ref{fig:clel_dc_2425}.
-We therefore conclude that our findings are not driven by the specific draw for the 2024/25 season.
+We now use these results to simulate 10,000 repetitions of the UCL and UEL.
+In each run, we randomly draw participating clubs and construct match schedules in accordance with the official draw procedure.
+To generate participating clubs, we combine those that took part in the 2024/25 and 2025/26 seasons, grouped by seeding pots.
+For each pot, we assume the Elo ratings of the clubs are uniformly distributed between the minimum and maximum Elo ratings observed within that pot across both seasons.
+To perform draws under the new UCL competition format, \citet{devriesere2025beyond} propose an programming model.
+As our analyses rely on fixed Elo ratings, the specific match sequence does not influence the results; we are only interested in the set of opponents assigned to each team.
+Our simulation design ensures that every club faces exactly two teams from each seeding pot, one at home and one away.
+However, for simplicity, we do not account for association-related constraints, such as the restriction preventing clubs from the same association from meeting in the league phase.
+Finally, we predict match outcomes and qualification probabilities using the underlying prediction model.